etherbits/posty/README.md

-npm run db:reset // Resets the database npm run db:setup // Sets up the database with tables npm run db:teardown // Tears down the database (removes the tables entirely) npm run make-admin // Makes an admin user (requires username to be passsed of an already created user)
+npm run db:reset // Resets the database npm run db:setup // Sets up the database with tables npm run db:teardown // Tears down the database (removes the tables entirely) npm run make-admin [username here] // Makes an admin user (requires username to be passsed of an already created user)
 ```